 Attention all beer enthusiasts – Treleaven is offering local craft beer in addition to its award-winning wines at the winery!
-The breweries being represented include Cortland Beer Co., Hector-based breweries, Two Goats Brewery and Grist Iron, Binghamton’s very own Water Street Brewing Co and Belgian brewery located near Cooperstown, NY, Ommegang.
+The breweries being represented include Cortland Beer Co., Bandwagon Brew Pub, Hector-based brewery, Grist Iron, Binghamton’s very own Water Street Brewing Co and Belgian brewery located near Cooperstown, NY, Ommegang.

 “It’s very important to us to support local businesses in this region, and what a better and fun way to do that than by helping promote a local brewery?”
 Treleaven Marketing Manager, Michelle Kokot said about the menu change.
 “We are always telling our customers that we have something for everyone when it comes to our wines, so we thought we should expand that to craft beer.”

 A flight of four 5oz beers will cost $6, while a 16oz. pint will range from $3 to $7 depending on the beer.
 Treleaven will also have their very own 64oz. growlers available that you can have filled fresh off the tap with any of the beers to take home.

 “Hopefully our customers will enjoy trying the selection from the area’s breweries, along with our wines,” added Kokot.

 7 Valley Sout

 Named after the seven valleys that converge in Cortland, NY, this full-bodied stout is toasty with a touch of chocolate malt for sweetness.
 It pours pitch black with a thick frothy tan head and goes down easy, especially for a dark beer.
 Seven Valley Stout’s excellent black malt character makes it smooth, earthy, and delicious.